 Employment Related Skills: SEEC Level Four descriptors and QAA Subject Specific Benchmark for Early Childhood Studies and for Education Studies By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Students will be able to demonstrate an ability to undertake further training and develop new skills within a structured and managed environment, and the qualities and Primary: Work based learning (50 hours in placement) and the process of obtaining and reflecting upon the placement.
 A1 A3 A7 PDP file Peer Appraisals and reflections NORD1112 NORD1116 transferable skills necessary for employment requiring the exercise of personal responsibility.
 In particular to: Reflective Practice and Professional Development action Planning Observations and assessment of children Writing and presenting information for different audiences, and in different styles An ability to work with others Using ICT appropriately in a range of contexts Engagement with outside agencies and employers Experiential learning embedded in lectures, workshops and activities.
-Secondary/Suppleme ntary: Coursework of all types Links between theory and practice PDP LO1, 2, 3, 4, 7 LO6, LO3 PDP file Case studies Formative reflections Group work and peer reviews Academic poster presentation NORD11120 NORD1117 NORD1116 NORD1119 All modules An explanation for embedding Employs programme: Many of the key transferable skills are which are transferable to any form of e expected to function as Early Years Prapplying principles of theory in practice Practical Skills: also practical and employment s mployment and are specifically a ofessionals and progress to dev skills.
-However, the examined at key componer mples chosen here its of many jobs.
-S e are skills tudents are
+Secondary/Suppleme ntary: Coursework of all types Links between theory and practice PDP LO1, 2, 3, 4, 7 LO6, LO3 PDP file Case studies Formative reflections Group work and peer reviews Academic poster presentation NORD11120 NORD1117 NORD1116 NORD1119 All modules An explanation for embedding Employment Related Skills through Teaching & Learning and Assessment at this level of the programme: Many of the key transferable skills are also practical and employment skills.
+However, the examples chosen here are skills which are transferable to any form of employment and are specifically aimed at key components of many jobs.
+Students are expected to function as Early Years Professionals and progress to developing practice as pedagogues and sector key workers; applying principles of theory in practice.
+Practical Skills:

-University of Plymouth Academic Partnerships Programme Quality Handbook UK 21/22
+University of Plymouth Academic Partnerships Programme Quality Handbook UK 22/23

-University of Plymouth Academic Partnerships Programme Quality Handbook UK 21/22 Page 21 of 56 Last Saved: 02/09/2021
+University of Plymouth Academic Partnerships Programme Quality Handbook UK 22/23 Page 21 of 56 Last Saved: 02/09/2021

-SEEC Level Four descriptors and QAA Subject Specific Benchmark for Early Childhood Studies and for Education Studies By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Practical Skills (subject specific) Computer and information technology skills Presentation and oral communication skills Written communication Students will be able to demonstrate an ability to apply subject principles in an employment context possibly different from that in which they were first studied; undertake further training, develop existing skills and acquire new competencies that will enable them to assume significant responsibilities within organisations and demonstrate the qualities and transferable skills necessary for employment requiring the exercise of personal responsibility and decision making.
-In particular: Interactive & group skills Computer & information technology skills Primary: Lectures & seminars Work-based learning module Library and other research exercises Group work awareness and practice Case studies and role play Secondary/Suppleme ntary: Computer-based learning and assessment Independent study module A1 A2 A3 A6 LO2 LO3 LO5 LO7 Academic Posters Presentation s Assessing and creating policy and provision NORD1112 NORD1118 NORD1118
+SEEC Level Four descriptor QAA Subject Specific Bence Early Childhood Studies and for Education Studies By the end of this level of the programme the students will to demonstrate for a threshold.
+Practical Skills (subject speed) Computer and information technology skills Presentation and oral communication skills Written communication Students will be able to deman ability to apply subject print an employment context provided the studied; undertake furthe training, develop existing skacquire new competencies enable them to assume signing responsibilities within organiand demonstrate the qualities transferable skills necessaries employment requiring the expersonal responsibility and making.
+In particular: Interactive & group skills Computer & information tects skills Lectures & seminars Work-based learning module Library and other research exercises Group work awareness and practice Case studies and role play Secondary/Suppleme ntary: Computer-based learning and assessment Independent study module A1 A2 A3 A6 LO2 LO3 LO5 LO7 Academic Posters Presentation s Assessing and creating policy and provision NORD1112 NORD1118 NORD1118

-University of Plymouth Academic Partnerships Programme Quality Handbook UK 21/22 Page 22 of 56 Last Saved: 02/09/2021
+University of Plymouth Academic Partnerships Programme Quality Handbook UK 22/23 Page 22 of 56 Last Saved: 02/09/2021

-Presentation & oral communical skills ition
+• Presentation & oral communication skills

-Written communication
+• Written communication

-Self-appraisal, reflective practice and professional Development action planning ce
+• Self-appraisal, reflective practice and professional Development action planning

-Practical Skills (subject specific 3)
+• Practical Skills (subject specific)

-Observations & assessment of children via case studies
+• Observations & assessment of children via case studies

-Report writing
+• Report writing

-Reflective practice
+• Reflective practice